MahmoudMira8/Falla-Examination-/README.md

 ## Overview

-Welcome to ExamPro, an innovative educational platform dedicated to exams.
-ExamPro is designed to streamline examination processes, offering multiple-choice and written question formats aimed at simplifying answer input for students.
+Welcome to Falla Examination website, an innovative educational platform dedicated to exams.
+Falla is designed to streamline examination processes, offering multiple-choice and written question formats aimed at simplifying answer input for students.

 ## Project Description
-ExamPro specializes in exams, offering multiple-choice and written questions.
+Falla specializes in exams, offering multiple-choice and written questions.
 Written questions are answered by filling in empty boxes, allowing one letter per box for ease of use.

 The platform is interactive, with three primary roles: